Retirement Social Security

 Tax Social Security: No

-Living in Massachusetts will take extra cash from your Social Security check for housing, with the state ranking fourth overall for housing costs.
-The state is also in the top five for its utilities and health care costs.
+Living in Massachusetts will take extra cash from your Social Security check for housing, with the state ranking second overall for housing costs.
+The state is also in the top three for its utilities and health care costs.

 A long, cold winter will require more heat, and increasing health care costs may strain your fixed monthly Social Security payment as you age.